 KAMU - museum of history of Espoo

-Welcome to KAMU Espoo City Museum at the beginning of Summer!
+Welcome to KAMU Espoo City Museum!

 KAMU is one of the Espoo City Museum museums.
 KAMU is located in the Exhibition Centre WeeGee, the former Weilin & Göös printing works in Tapiola.
 Our permanent exhibition A Thousand Stories from Espoo takes the visitor from prehistory to medieval times and all the way to the second largest city in Finland.
 Domestic and international themes are presented in our annually changing exhibitions.
 In KAMU one is allowed to see, touch and experiment - we offer a diverse program, such as weekly guided tours, lectures and work demonstrations.

 Did you visit the KAMU?
 Give us feedback!

 Wed - Fri 11 am – 7 pm (on Fridays free admission 5-7 pm)